juergenweb/FrontendForms/README.md

 ![Placeholder in backend](https://github.com/juergenweb/FrontendForms/blob/main/images/forminterests-backend.jpg?raw=true)

-You can see that the placeholder "formInterest" is added 2 times to the CKEditor field "body" and 1 time to CKEditor field "sidebar".
+You can see, that the placeholder "forminterest" is added 2 times to the CKEditor field "body" and 1 time to CKEditor field "sidebar".

 Every placeholder of the same type will be replaced with the same type of form, but every form has a unique ID.
 This is accomplished by adding an increment number to the end of the form ID (e.g. contactform__1, contactform__2 and so on) automatically.